Carson-Fricke/SnakeDQN/README.md

 The DQN is rewarded whenever it eats a food, and is punished whenever it dies.
 It recieves a smaller reward when moving towards the food, and a small punishment when moving away from it.

+The biggest improves to this model would be to switch from using dense layers to convolutional layers, to implement nesterov accelerated gradient, and to flesh out a more detailed reward function.